GetStream/stream-chat-swift/docusaurus/docs/iOS/uikit/components/thread-list.md

 ### Thread List Item View

 The `ChatThreadListItemView` is the view that is displayed for each thread in the `ChatThreadListVC`.
-This view is responsible for displaying the thread information like the channel that it belongs to, the last reply, unread replies count, and participants.
 You can customize this view by overriding the `Components.default.threadListItemView` property.

 This view is composed by the following subviews: